lbrown169/Medical-Resident-Scheduling/README.md

 4. You will see a file called ***locked_psycall_prod_dump.sql.enc***, it is an encrypted file of the database, you would need to unlock it using (copy and paste): ***openssl enc -d -aes-256-cbc -pbkdf2 -in locked_psycall_prod_dump.sql.enc -out psycall_prod_dump.sql && echo "✅ Decrypted Success! psycall_prod_dump.sql created"***

-- ⚠️ It will ask you for the password, I will pin it the discord gc
+- ⚠️ It will ask you for the password, it will be in the discord gc

 - ⚠️ It will create a file called ***psycall_prod_dump.sql***, this will be the decrypted file docker will use to seed the tables.
 You can delete ***locked_psycall_prod_dump.sql.enc***